Tips for new students

 Sometimes you might be afraid to ask questions, but very often, lots of your classmates will want to know the answer as well.
-Ask in class, or post the question on a discussion forum in UTS online.
+Ask in class, or post the question on a discussion forum in Canvas.
 What really annoys tutors?
 A line up of students waiting to ask a question after class – and everyone has the same question!

 It may take longer than they say